• Skip to primary navigation

 Instructions

-• In a large bowl, mix the bread flour, yeast, salt and sugar.
-Add the water and mix with a spoon or spatula until the doughΒ is formed.
+• In a large bowl, mix the bread flour, yeast, salt, and sugar.
+Add the water and stir with a spoon or spatula until the dough is formed.

-• Using your stand mixer or on a clean and floured surface, knead the dough until smooth and tacky.
-If you’re using a stand mixer, knead it for 6 minutes.
-If you don’t have it, or just prefer doing it by hand, knead for 8 to 10 minutes, or until dough is smooth and don’t stick into working surface anymore.
-If using a stand mix, dough should be smooth and will come out of the bowl easily after 6 minutes.
+• Knead the dough either in your stand mixer or on a clean, floured surface until smooth and tacky.
+If using a stand mixer, knead for 6 minutes.
+If kneading by hand, work the dough for 8 to 10 minutes, or until it is smooth and no longer sticking to the surface.
+If using a stand mixer, the dough should be smooth and come out of the bowl easily after 6 minutes.

-• Transfer the dough to a clean bowl, covering with a plastic wrap or kitchen towel to prevent the top from drying out.
+• Transfer the dough to a clean bowl and cover it with plastic wrap or a damp kitchen towel to prevent the surface from drying out.
 Let it rise for 30 minutes.

-• On a floured surface, remove the dough from the bowl and portion into 8, 10 or 12 pieces.
-Roll flat each piece and then tightly roll it up, tucking in and sealing the edges so you get an evenly cylinder.
+• On a clean surface, remove the dough from the bowl and divide it into 8, 10, or 12 pieces.
+Flatten each piece, then tightly roll it up, tucking in and sealing the edges to form an even cylinder.

-• Place your shaped rolls into a prepared sheet pan for the second rise (I usually line mine with parchment paper and flour it lightly before placing the buns).
-Flour lightly the top of each roll if you prefer to cover it with plastic wrap, to prevent it from sticking.
-Or just use a kitchen towel to cover your rolls - I don’t flour the rolls when using a towel.
-Let it rise for another 1 hour and a half.
+• Place the shaped rolls on a prepared sheet pan for the second rise (I usually line mine with parchment paper and lightly flour it before placing the buns).
+Let the rolls rise for about 1h30m, covered.

-• 30 minutes before baking your rolls, preheat your oven to 400Β°F, oven rack in the middle shelf.
-Place a baking pan on the bottom shelf as well.
+• Twenty minutes before baking, preheat your oven to 450°F, with the oven rack in the middle.
+Place a baking sheet on the bottom shelf as well.

-• Just before baking, score your rolls with a single vertical cut and spray with water the top of your rolls.
+• Just before baking, score the tops of the rolls with a single vertical cut and spray the top of each with water.

-• Add one cup of water to the heated baking pan on the bottom shelf to create steam, place your rolls into middle shelf and close the oven door.
+• Add 1 cup of water to the heated baking pan on the bottom shelf to create steam, place the rolls on the middle rack, and close the oven door.

-• Bake the sandwich rolls for 15 minutes, or until they are golden brown on top and sides.
+• Bake the sandwich rolls for 15 to 20 minutes, or until golden brown on top and sides.

-• When done, remove them from the oven and sheet pan, placing them into a cooling rack.
-Wait for them to cool, at least 5 minutes, before serving.
+• When done, remove rolls from the oven, placing them into a cooling rack.
+Wait for them to cool for at least 5 minutes before serving.

 Video